wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 * `~metric.new_host_ids` shows hosts, that is, the sources for the metrics, that Wavefront hasn't seen before.

-### Finding Users Who Caused Bottlenecks
+### Find Users Who Caused Bottlenecks

  `~query.requests` returns information about queries and the associated user.
 It helps you examine whether one of your users stands out as the person who might be causing the performance problem.
-Often, new users aren't clear the number of queries that they send to Wavefront, especially if they use CLI or API for the queries.
+Often, new users unintentionally send many queries to Wavefront, especially if they use the API for the queries.
+The results can become difficult to interpret, and system performance might suffer.